-My signature ve rifies that: (True or False) months. a) I have not been cited, arrested or convicted of any felony or misdemeanor in the past 12 Department witl b) I will notify the West Virginia University School of Nursing Student hin 24 hours of any citations, arrests or convictions.
-Services students in the p c) I do not have knowledge of any citations, arrests or convictions of any past 12 months. fellow nursing fellow nursing st d) I will notify the West Virginia University School of Nursing Student Services Department within 24 hours if I have knowledge of any citations, arrests or sudent.
-If any of the abo ve statements are answered False, you must explain below.
-Student signatur re: Date:
+My signature veri fies that: (True or False) past 12 months. a) I have not been cited, arrested or convicted of any felony or misdemeanor in the b) I will notify the West Virginia University School of Nursing Student Services Department within 24 hours of any citations, arrests or convictions. nursing students i c) I do not have knowledge of any citations, arrests or convictions of any n the past 12 months. fellov d) I will notify the West Virginia University School of Nursing Student Servi Department within 24 hours if I have knowledge of any citations, arrests or convictions of any fellow nursing student. ces II any of the abov re statements are answered False, you must explain below.
+Student signature :Date: